Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 cassandra.api/astra.api/leaves.api.node

 Now to do the same thing with cURL, we will use the repository on Gitpod to showcase that the code works there and the same information can be returned.
-To start a new workspace, go to `gitpod.io#<Insert url to github repo>`.
+To start a new workspace in Gitpod, click the "Open in Gitpod".
 After the Gitpod finishes setting up, you need to insert the secure connect bundle and credentials from Astra in `/astra.credentials` and `/astra.credentials/UserCred.json`, respectively.

 Once that is done, run the following commands: